-Meet the personalities and cuisine that make up the fascinating Chinatown and learn about the area’s pre-Chinatown beginnings and its evolution to what it is currently – a colorful mix of good food, interesting personalities, and talented local chefs.
+Meet the personalities and cuisine that make up Chinatown and learn about the area’s pre-Chinatown beginnings and its evolution to what it is currently – a colorful mix of good food, interesting personalities, and talented local chefs.

 Brace yourself for a bursting belly after the Chinatown food tour!

 For something different, join one of Montreal’s most historic and prominent Jewish communities with a food tour that includes a smoked meat deli, a kosher bakery, and a taste of the renowned Montreal bagel.

 Alternatively, discover how big the food truck industry has become in Montreal by going on a bike tour along Lachine Canal, Old Montreal, and downtown Montreal.

 Sample the awesome eats offered by each food truck such as ceviche of beef tartare, Thai papaya salad, peach pannacotta, and slow-cooked pork belly sandwich.

 Save money while making the most out of a limited time for exploration.

 The Attraction Pass gives you unlimited access to public transportation (including the 747 Aéroport P.-E.-Trudeau shuttle) and free admission to 23 must-see Montreal attractions within a 72-hour period.

 As you can see, there are plenty of fun things to do in Montreal.

 This popular Canadian city is ideal for families, kids, history buffs, adrenaline junkies and keen explorers.